flyingmachine/brave-clojure-web/content/concurrency.md

 ## Futures, Delays, and Promises

+Futures, delays, and promises are easy, lightweight tools for concurrent programming.
+In this section, you'll learn how each works and how to use them together to defend against the Reference Cell Concurrency Goblin and the Mutual Exclusion Concurrency Goblin.
+You'll discover that, while simple, these tools can go a long way toward meeting your concurrency needs.

+### Futures

 In Clojure, you can use **futures** to place a task on another thread.
 You can create a future with the `future` macro.
 Try this in a REPL: